yinon-gold/mlops-dtu-project/reports/README.md

 For training purposes we have used the Technion's data centers for our experiments, as we had access to GPUs there.
 We have built a docker image for training, and deployed the containers on the HPC server.

-We used the GCP functions to serve our model, and the GCP bucket to store our data.
-We did not have to use the compute engine for our project, as we had access to the HPC server.
+We did not have to use the compute engine for our project for the long training part, as we had access to the HPC server.

 ### Question 19